-IR found that the large number of different documents guiding management and monitoring (EMP, BMP and CAMP) and various versions of these documents created considerable confusion for implementation of priority conservation commitments on the set-aside properties.
-IR was informed this had been addressed in the updated BMP (2019, not reviewed during IR) and Monitoring Protocols had been compiled to address this in 2018.
+IR found the large number of different documents guiding management and monitoring (EMP, BMP and CAMP) and various versions of these documents created considerable confusion for implementation of priority conservation commitments on the set-aside properties.
+Whilst IR was informed this had been addressed in the updated BMP (2019, not reviewed during IR) and Monitoring Protocols had been compiled to address this in 2018; IR did not concur with this view (see discussion above).